Ninesquared81/lexel/README.md

 For block comments, we have the fields `.nestable_comment_delims` and `.unnestable_comment_delims` for nestable and unnestable block comments, respectively.
-These fields each hold a NULL-terminated array (via pointer) of `delim_pair` structures, which is a pair of strings for the opening and closing delimeter for a particular blokc comment style.
+These fields each hold a NULL-terminated array (via pointer) of `delim_pair` structures, which is a pair of strings for the opening and closing delimeter for a particular block comment style.
 To remove ambiguity, it is important that nestable and unnestable block comments do not share the same openers or closers.

 Each of these three fields may be left as `NULL` if there are to be no comments of that type.